Anisa-Sain/Quadratic-equation-solver-with-graph/README.md

 A simple MATLAB script that solves a user-defined quadratic equation, plots the graph, and displays the roots clearly.
 Created for the ENGFF003 – Computer Methods Mini Project.

+A major flaw of this old project was that my main if statement doesn't account for the possibility of typos/someone typing somthing random into the input prompt.
+If I were to redo this project, this is definetly the first thing I would change!

 ---

 ## What it does